 Over time, it became a day full of supernatural undertones.
 The symbols of the festival began to include witches, goblins, demons, skeletons, and black cats, as well as traditional ghostly hauntings.

 Today, the reasons and ways for celebrating have changed drastically.
 The holiday has influences from just about every culture, era, and religion.
 For instance, jack-o-lanterns were once used to ward off evil spirits.
 Now, they’re a fun way to practice your carving and decorating skills.
 Creepy ghosts originally blurred the line between life and death.
 Now, they’re funny and lovable costumes.

 Halloween is what you make it: classy, creepy, or crazy.
 It’s all up to you.

 Goblins, Ghosts, and Skulls Galore

 The three-day-long Mexican holiday, Dia de Muertos (Day of the Dead), served as inspiration for this tree by Lia Griffith.
 Festivals begin on October 31st.
 They are full of color and characterized by bright flowers and local art that focuses on skulls.
-Lia decorated a black pencil tree, but yours can be any color you like and still represent this festive occasion.
+Lia decorated a black pencil tree, but yours can be any color you like.
+Just remember to decorate with elements that represent this festive occasion.

 When you want to go creepy, black Christmas trees are a top option.
-Meagan of Sunshine and Sippy Cups decorated her Halloween Christmas tree as a tribute to the film Nightmare Before Christmas.
-Jack Skellington DIY ornaments completed the look.
+Rebecca Zeiher (@_mommaz_disney_finds_) decorated her Halloween Christmas tree as a tribute to the film Nightmare Before Christmas.
+To complete the look, she showcased her Jack Skellington DIY ornaments.
 This is the perfect way to turn your family home into a fun house of horrors.